Peggy Guggenheim in London. The Making of a Collector

 Vasily Kandinsky Dominant Curve, 1936 Oil on canvas.
 129.2 x 194.3 cm. © Solomon R. Guggenheim Museum, New York, Solomon R. Guggenheim Founding Collection

-This exhibition reunites key pieces from these pioneering displays, and similar works from the period, by artists including Eileen Agar, Salvador Dalí, Barbara Hepworth, Rita Kernn-Larsen, Henry Moore, Vasily Kandinsky, Piet Mondrian, Cedric Morris, Sophie Taeuber-Arp and more.
+Now, we are bringing these iconic works back together.
+This exhibition reunites key pieces from those original displays, featuring masterpieces by Eileen Agar, Salvador Dalí, Barbara Hepworth, Rita Kernn-Larsen, Henry Moore, Vasily Kandinsky, Piet Mondrian, Cedric Morris, Sophie Taeuber-Arp, and many more.

-88 years after her gallery opened, the artists championed by Peggy Guggenheim are going to make a splash in London all over again.
+Eighty-eight years after Peggy first opened her doors, the artists she championed are ready to make a splash in London all over again.
+We invite you to come and discover the art that defined an era.